London Air Travel » British Airways » British Airways Fleet Plans »

 The first Airbus A350s will be in a three class configuration, with no First Class.
-BA has not given an exact breakdown by cabin, but there will be 331 seats on the aircraft.
-There will be a substantial Club World cabin (more than 52 seats) and a larger World Traveller Plus cabin than on the 747.
+There will be 56 Club World seats, 56 World Traveller Plus seats, and 219 World Traveller seats.

 BA has 12 Airbus A380s in service.

 It currently operates on selected flights to destinations such as Singapore, Hong Kong, Johannesburg, Los Angeles, Miami (winter seasonal), Boston (summer seasonal), Chicago (summer seasonal), San Francisco and Vancouver (summer seasonal).
 It will also operate briefly to Dubai from 16 April to 4 May 2019 due to the closure of the Southern runway.

 Please see here for a detailed guide as to where the A380 will fly in 2019.